sanskrit/raw_etexts_english/blogs/manasataramgini/2008-02-13_retrospections-on-the-curtain-raiser-to-the-long-past-great-war-1.md

 +++
-title = "Retrospections on the curtain-raiser to the long past Great Warxa01"
+title = "Retrospections on the curtain-raiser to the long past Great War 1"

 +++
 It was a year before the great abhichAra of dashAnta had struck us.
 We